Nicholas C. Creede: Legitimacy of the deed of separation

 Mrs. Creede claimed that the deed of separation was invalid as she was coerced and bullied, and was ill and was under the influence of morphine at the time of signing.
 Testimony associated with this issue confirmed that Mrs. Creede was a heavy morphine user.
 However, others involved with the events of January 4 testified that she was vigorous and appeared mentally alert on the day she signed the document of separation.

-Business partnership with Mrs. Creede

 Mrs. Creede also claimed that, in addition to a husband-wife relationship, she and Creede were business partners and that she was entitled to some parts of the estate as a business partner.
 For example, she claimed that Creede had agreed to give her a percentage of all strikes made during their joint prospecting travels and further claimed to have been present when Creede discovered the Amethyst vein.

 Legitimacy of the will

 Mrs. Creede also asserted that Nicholas Creede's signature on the will was invalid and that "the name of N. C. Creede had first been stamped … with a glycerin stamp after which it had been written in ink, or rather, painted over with a pen".